Meet our projects

 The Linking Network, Bradford

-The Linking Network currently deliver an extensive Schools Linking programme in Bradford that supports classes from over 100 primary and secondary schools to link together and learn about identity, diversity, community and equality.
-They are also a project partner.
-Their Intergenerational Linking project will add another new strand to their linking work: different schools across Bradford will be paired with local care homes and supported in a programme of engagement through the academic year that will encourage those involved to ‘share their story’ with each other.
+The Linking Network currently deliver an extensive Schools Linking programme nationally that supports classes from over 1,000 primary and secondary schools to link together and learn about identity, diversity, community and equality.
+Their Intergenerational Linking project adds another new strand to their linking work: different schools across Bradford will be paired with local care homes and supported in a programme of engagement through the academic year.

 Their project so far

-Children were excited to find out the stories of each of the residents they now had a connection to and have loved receiving messages back – for example from Willow Bank Care Home who sent through a lovely series of photo messages to their linked school as a way of introducing themselves.
-One class were amazed to learn that Margaret went to the same school as them when she was a child!
+Children were excited to find out the stories of each of the older people they now had a connection to and have loved receiving messages back.
+One class were amazed to learn that an older lady they were connecting with – Margaret – went to the same school as them when she was a child!

 Leading The Linking Network’s project is Amy Lock.
 You can find out more about the project here.